 Further research showed that the following guidelines can be used to decide which colours to use in which activity areas:

 BLUE: Is a calming colour and promotes clear thought.
 Use blues in general work areas to promote productivity and teamwork, and enhance concentration.

 GREEN: Is associated with nature and relaxation.
 Use greens in areas where reactive high pressure work is carried out, to reduce stress and burnout and help staff remain calm and efficient.

 RED: Grabs our attention and promotes excitement.
 Use reds in areas where physical work is carried out, as it raises the heart rate and improves performance.
 It can also improve short term concentration for project work.

 YELLOW: Is associated with fun and happiness.
 Beware though, as too much yellow can make people anxious and stressed.
 The right shade of yellow can improve creativity and may be the best choice of decor colour for those in creative fields like graphic design.

 Whatever the colour, it’s the intensity that triggers the strongest response.
 To get the full effect, use bright colours as they have a stimulating effect.
 Subdued colours have a more soothing effect on both the mind and body.
 Of course, it’s not always an option to change the colour of your whole office.
 Often the viable alternative is to opt for coloured accents in the form of furniture and accessories, so that different teams are surrounded by the colours that will best suit their type of work.

-Arrow Group offer a huge range of screens in 75 colours of perspex, plus a huge variety of fabric combinations and ergonomic accessories to allow companies to create productive customised working environments.
+Arrow Group offer a range of screens in Perspex, plus a huge variety of fabric combinations and ergonomic accessories to allow companies to create productive customised working environments.